drfuzzi/mqtt-pico-micropython/README.md

-# MQTT Broker and Client Configuration Lab
+# Configure Pi Pico W as a MQTT Client using Micropython

 ## Objectives
 - Configure an MQTT Broker on a PC.